Faridaseleem/AES/README.md

 Key Expansion: Generates round keys from the provided encryption key.
 Padding: Adds padding to plaintext to make it a multiple of 16 bytes.
 ASCII and Hexadecimal Outputs: Displays ciphertext in both ASCII and hexadecimal formats.

+Requirements
+Python 3.x
+License
+This project is licensed under the MIT License.

+Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+Acknowledgments
+FIPS-197: The official AES standard document.
+Wikipedia: For additional information on the AES algorithm.